CivicTechWR/WRvotes/docs/resources/voter-info.md

 There is an easier to understand summary [published by settlement.org](https://settlement.org/ontario/immigration-citizenship/canadian-government/voting/a-guide-to-voting-in-your-municipal-election/){:target="_blank"}.

+### Help!
+I am overwhelmed!
+Where do I start?

+Read the [Getting Informed](getting-informed) page for step-by-step guidance on how to research candidates to vote for.

 ### Why should I vote in municipal elections?

 Your municipal government is responsible for many of the services